K9Wolf-k9/Simple-and-Cool/README.md

 I checked the code in the app-ideas suggestions, and I need to dig deeper into the javascript

 ### Update 🌠
-I finally did it, i searched about arrow functions, split() and map(), and when I knew how it worked, it was magical 🎆, i understood how the code and logic worked.
+I finally did it, i researched about arrow functions, split() and map(), and when I knew how it worked, it was magical 🎆, i understood how the code and logic worked.
+The only problem is break the map() whether the 'if' is true, i researched each(), but i still don't understand how it works
 So, what i learned:
 - Basic Arrow Functions
 - .map()
 - .aplit()